pipetomore/learn-puppet/README.md

 learn-puppet
 ============

-Repo for storing files while learning puppet
+Repo for storing files while learning puppet.
+These should not be used in production systems.